 An introduction to the basic concepts and principles of ecology coupled with field observations of plants and animals.
-Lecture 3 hours, Laboratory 3 hours

 Prerequisite: BIOL 121 or NRMT 201 with a grade of "C" or higher.

 420 Neurobiology

 This course is a study of the nervous system, which confers on animals the ability to sense the environment, to process information and to move in the world.
 Topics include the basic elements of neurobiology, cellular communication, and sensory and motor systems.
 This information will be applied to the understanding of the neural basis of behavior, the malleability of neural systems, learning and memory.